freealise/freealise/geometrize/readme.md

-polygons (<- triangles) of varying number of points and opacity
+polygons (<- triangles) of varying number of points and opacity or polylines with stroke-dasharray
 morph by closest shape and color ?